 Australian bat lyssavirus and rabies

-Both rabies (which is present in many countries throughout the world but not present in Australia) and Australian bat lyssavirus (ABLV) are spread from infected animals to people through bites or scratches, or by being exposed to infected animals’ saliva through the eyes, nose, mouth or broken skin.
+Both rabies (present in many countries throughout the world but not in Australia) and Australian bat lyssavirus (ABLV) are spread from infected animals to humans through bites or scratches, or by being exposed to infected animals’ saliva through the eyes, nose, mouth or broken skin.

 Australian bat lyssavirus spreads from bats to humans, causing serious illness very similar to rabies.
 It is assumed that any bat in Australia could potentially carry ABLV.